skip to main |

 can just make him bark more if he thinks you are joining him.

 -Ignoring some barks tells him it does not matter that there is a another dog or squirrel outside.
-We could be inadvertently encouraging
+We could be inadvertently encouraging him to ignore a potential buglar.

 -Think about it.
 When you are alone or lonely - do you ever talk to yourself?
 Well, dogs bark or howl to